How to Clean Your Painted Kitchen Cabinets

 When cleaning your painted wood cabinets, you need to be mindful of the damage that excessive water and harsh abrasives can do to the wood and paint.
 So, there are a few different gentle-cleaning methods you can try, depending on the amount of dirt and grease buildup.
 These various methods include:

-• For some grease and grime buildup: Use dish soap and warm water to make a slightly sudsy mix for a cleaning solution.
-Take a soft cloth and dip into this mix (careful not to oversoak your cloth), then use it to remove the grease from your cabinets with circular motions.
-Once you’ve worked out the grease, take another cloth and use non-soapy water to remove any remaining suds or spots.
-Wipe the cabinets dry.
+• For some grease and grime buildup: Use dish soap and warm water to make a slightly sudsy cleaning solution.
+Take a soft cloth and dip into this mix (careful not to over soak your cloth), then use it to remove the grease from your cabinets with circular motions.
+Once you've worked out the grease, take another cloth and use non-soapy water to remove any remaining suds and spots.
+Wipe the cabinets dry with a soft cloth.

-• For heavier grease and stains: Use a mix of vinegar (1 cup), warm water (2 cups), and baking soda (1 tablespoon) as a cleaning solution (tip: add a small amount of dish soap for extra-strength).
+• For heavier grease buildup and stains: Use a mix of vinegar (1 cup), warm water (2 cups), and baking soda (1 tablespoon) as a cleaning solution (Pro Tip: add a small amount of dish soap for extra-strength).
 Take a soft cloth, dip into this mix, and work out the heavier grease and stained areas of your cabinets.
-Or, use a sprayable solution of vinegar and water, and let it sit on the heavier grease stains for a few minutes before cleaning them off.
-Once finished, take another cloth and use non-soapy water to remove any residue.
+Alternatively, use a sprayable solution of vinegar and water and let it sit on the heavier grease stains for a few minutes before cleaning them off.
+Once finished, take a soft cloth and use non-soapy water to remove any residue.
 Wipe the cabinets dry.

-You can also use paint-safe cleaners if the natural solutions listed above aren’t cutting the grease—just make sure to spot-test before proceeding.
-But with more frequent cleaning, you can avoid a more heavy-duty clean, which can be harsh against your painted cabinets.
+You can also use paint-safe cleaners if these natural solutions aren't cutting through the grease; just make sure to spot-test before proceeding.

 Related Topic: Revive Your Kitchen: Paint Your Cabinets